AHRQ-CDS/AHRQ-CEDAR-ADMIN/README.md

+# The CEDAR Project

+The [CEDAR project](https://cds.ahrq.gov/cedar/) provides a standards-based API that supports search, access, and use of patient centered outcomes research and other research findings across multiple repositories and programs within [AHRQ CEPI](https://www.ahrq.gov/cpi/centers/cepi/index.html).

+Health IT developers can use CEDAR to integrate AHRQ CEPI research findings directly into their existing systems, where the findings can then be accessed and used by researchers, clinicians, policymakers, patients, and others.
+CEDAR optimizes the use of patient centered outcomes research and other research data by following standard guidelines for improving the Findability, Accessibility, Interoperability, and Reuse (the FAIR principles) of digital assets, providing fast and efficient access to information.

+CEDAR is publicly available for other platforms to use to discover and retrieve AHRQ evidence from multiple resources simultaneously.

+## CEDAR Admin

-# CEDAR Admin
+CEDAR Admin supports the CEDAR project's indexing and administrative capabilities.
 The CEDAR Admin repository provides:

-1. A web application for CEDAR administrators
-2. Functionality to index the contents of external evidence repositories and map artifact metadata to the CEDAR data model
+1. Functionality to index the contents of external evidence repositories and map artifact metadata to the CEDAR data model

-See also:
+2. A web application for CEDAR administrators

+For information about using or contributing to this project, please see

 - [Contribution Guide](CONTRIBUTING.md)
 - [Code of Conduct](CODE-OF-CONDUCT.md)
 - [Terms and Conditions](TERMS-AND-CONDITIONS.md)

+## Development Details

+CEDAR Admin is a Ruby on Rails application.

-## Prerequisites
+### Prerequisites

 * Ruby 2.7.1 or later
 * Bundler